 “Patience” is a requirement with just about anything that you do with a saltwater aquarium.
 Far too many people report problems after they have put a tank together because they are just moving too fast!
 Far too often we have read aquarists comments like, “I need test kits?
 What for, and what kind?”
 Of course, this is after they have had a tank for some time.
 A high percentage of people do not take the time to read and study up on the hobby before getting started.

 2) Overloading the Tank

-A problem that goes hand-in-hand with moving too fast, craming too much livestock and/or live rock into the aquarium all at once, especially in a tank that is not fully cycled, or has just completed the cycling process.
-Even in a well established system, placing too many new additions into the tank to quickly can cause new tank syndrome.
+A problem that goes hand-in-hand with moving too fast, cramming too much livestock and/or live rock into the aquarium all at once, especially in a tank that is not fully cycled, or has just completed the cycling process.
+Even in a well-established system, placing too many new additions into the tank to quickly can cause new tank syndrome.
 Slow down!
 Saltwater aquaria keeping is not a timed event, so take it easy, and work on your patience skills.

 3) Misdiagnosing Diseases

 When it comes to diagnosing diseases, saltwater ich is the biggest problem.
 It is easy to confuse Oodinium (Amyloodinium ocellatum – a.k.a.
 Marine Velvet or Coral Fish Disease) with White Spot Disease (Cryptocaryon irritans).
 They are similar, but two quite different types of saltwater ich, and each responds to different types of treatment.
 It is important to properly diagnose and treat these parasites, as well as other diseases.